 Looking for a different type of vacation getaway?
-With 2021 just around the corner, now is the perfect time to start planning a river cruise along the Danube River.
+With a new year just around the corner, now is the perfect time to start planning a river cruise along the Danube River.
 Venerated in stories and songs, the Danube River is the second-longest river in Europe.
 It starts in the Black Forest of Germany and ends 1,770 miles away on the Black Sea, passing through 10 countries and some of the most beautiful and historic cities along the way.

 There are three cities along the Danube River that we recommend taking some time to see.
 Most river cruises give you time to explore the cities it stops at.
 So, while you are in Vienna, Budapest, and Nuremberg, you should take the time to explore, sample the food and take plenty of pictures.
 Let’s see what each one has to offer.